FortDigital/covid-19/README.md

 influxdb
 ```

-The following Variables can be set in the script to fit your Influxdb enviroment:
+The following Variables can be set in the script to fit your Influxdb enviroment.
+Only edit the second half of the variable.

+Example: os.getenv('DBHOST', 'CHANGE THIS ONE ONLY')

 ```
-INFLUX_HOST = 'localhost'
+INFLUX_HOST = os.getenv('DBHOST', 'localhost') #InfluxDB Host
-INFLUX_DB = 'covid19' #Database must exist for Script to run INFLUX_DBPORT =  8086
+INFLUX_DB = os.getenv('DB', 'covid19') #InfluxDB DB
+INFLUX_DBPORT =  os.getenv('DBPORT', 8086) #InfluxDB Port
-INFLUX_USER = '' #Leave blank if you are not using Auth INFUX_PASS = '' #Leave blank if you are not using Auth
+INFLUX_USER = os.getenv('DBUSER', '') #InfluxDB User.
+Leave blank if you do not use auth.
+INFUX_PASS = os.getenv('DBPASS', '') #InfluxDB Password.
+Leave blank if you do not use auth.
 ```

 The Script can be run from a scheduled task, the target repository is updated every evening: